Seth Moulton: Cannabis

+Mental health

+In 2022, Moulton wrote the legislation which shortened the phone number for the National Suicide and Mental Health Crisis Hotline to 988.
+He also introduced the Brandon Act, a law intended to improve mental health access for active duty armed service members.

 Transgender issues

 In 2022 and 2023, Moulton cosponsored the Transgender Bill of Rights and voted in favor of the Equality Act.

 Following Kamala Harris's loss to Donald Trump in the 2024 presidential election, Moulton expressed opposition to transgender participation in girls' sports.
-Moulton commented: "'Democrats spend way too much time trying not to offend anyone rather than being brutally honest about the challenges many Americans face.
-I have two little girls, I don't want them getting run over on a playing field by a male or formerly male athlete, but as a Democrat I'm supposed to be afraid to say that'".
-Following his remarks, his campaign manager, Matt Chilliak, resigned in protest, his comments were condemned by Salem mayor Dominick Pangallo, and he faced protest from constituents.
-Moulton released a response on November 8, 2024 doubling down on his statement.
+Moulton commented: "'I have two little girls, I don't want them getting run over on a playing field by a male or formerly male athlete, but as a Democrat I'm supposed to be afraid to say that'".
+Following his remarks, his campaign manager, Matt Chilliak, resigned in protest, and his comments were condemned by Salem mayor Dominick Pangallo, Massachusetts state Rep. Manny Cruz, the vice-chair of the Salem School Committee, and Governor Maura Healey.
+He also faced protest from constituents.
+Moulton released a response on November 8, 2024 defending his statement.

 Moulton said in a follow-up interview that it was "kind of weird" to include pronouns after signatures in emails.
 He later asserted that Trump's policies would be "extremely harmful" to transgender children and that transgender children "deserve our support", but still described Democrats as "out of touch" on transgender issues.
-He added that "The backlash proves my point".
 On November 13, 2024 the Salem Democratic City Committee vowed to find someone to run against Moulton in the Democratic primaries for the 2026 midterm elections due to his comments, with the chair of the local Democratic committee in Salem referring to him in an email as a "cooperator" in "Nazi times."
 On November 17, hundreds of people in Salem gathered at his office in the town at a rally held in protest at his remarks, co-organized by city councillor Kyle Davis.

 On November 25, 2024 Moulton said in an interview with the Rolling Stone that the media, in particular The New York Times, had misrepresented his position on transgender issues following the election.
-Moulton clarified that he still supports transgender rights, but simply wanted Democrats to be more open to talking about the issue, saying "Republicans are trying to take away civil rights from trans people, and they're getting away with it because Democrats refuse to even engage in the debate."
-He also claimed that Democrats need to improve their messaging on transgender rights, but that Democrats should still defend such rights.
-Moulton additionally clarified that he was not proposing that Democrats should ban transgender women from women's sports, but instead just "wanted [Democrats] to have a message to fight back against attacks".
+Moulton clarified that he still supports transgender rights, but simply wanted Democrats to be more open to talking about the issue.
+Moulton additionally said that he was not proposing that Democrats should ban transgender women from women's sports, but instead just "wanted [Democrats] to have a message to fight back against attacks".
 He also described Nancy Mace's attacks on transgender rights following the election as "abhorrent".